 The Culebra Cut near < N 32 50.133' W 109 47.870' > represents an amazing commitment of both manual labor and transport resources.
-With the possible exception of the Marijilda aqueduct, no other local hanging canal artifact can approach its scope or grandeur.
+With the exceptions of the Marijilda aqueduct, the HS Canal, and the Upper Robinson Canal, no other known local hanging canal artifacts remotely approach its scope or grandeur.
 In retrospect, this Culebra Cut seems to be much larger than the rest of the Allen system and of different architecture from the higher mesa canal areas.
 Reasons for this discrepancy are not entirely clear.
-But there seems to be no evidence whatsoever of any modern use of this essential canal reach.
+Although there seems to be no evidence whatsoever of any modern use of this essential canal reach.